 To look deeper into the chemistry of tastants, we analyzed the functional groups present in the bitter, sweet, and umami compounds in our database.
 In-built modules in RDKit can compute the frequency of a predefined list of 85 substructures in a molecule, and we evaluated only those fragments for our analysis.
 Figure 4 shows the most common functional groups in the three classes of tastants along with their frequencies of occurrence.
-Carbonyl oxygen, which can belong to aldehydes, ketones, carboxylic acids, esters, amides, and other functional groups, is the most common fragment in both bitter (59.9 %) and sweet (66.2 %) molecules.
-In Figure 4, we consider only non-overlapping groups, and hence carbonyl is not shown- aldehyde, ketones, and other unique groups are treated as separate entities.
+Carbonyl oxygen, which can belong to aldehydes, ketones, carboxylic acids, esters, amides, and other functional groups, is the most common fragment in both bitter (62.8 %) and sweet (65.1 %) molecules, and present in a majority (80 %) of umami compounds.
+In Figure 4, we consider only nonoverlapping groups, and hence carbonyl is not shown- aldehyde, ketones, and other unique groups are treated as separate entities.
 It is visible from our analysis that many functional groups occur often in both bitter and sweet molecules, which agrees with our earlier discussion on the structural similarities between the two tastes.
-Apart from benzene, ether, and tertiary amine, which are among the five most frequently occurring groups in both sweet and bitter compounds as shown in Figure 4, we also find aliphatic hydroxyl (36.2 % bitter and 31.9 % sweet), carboxylic acid (12.1 % bitter and 33.3 % sweet), methoxy (17.1 % bitter and 19 % sweet), primary amine (9.6 % bitter and 22.4 % sweet), secondary amine (26.2 % bitter and 33.3 % sweet), and tertiary amine (34.7 % bitter and 14.4 % sweet) in many molecules of the two classes.
-About 45.6 % bitter and 16.2 % sweet compounds have bicyclic rings in their structure.
+Apart from benzene, ether, aliphatic hydroxyl, and secondary amine, which are among the five most frequently occurring groups in both sweet and bitter compounds as shown in Figure 4, we also find carboxylic acid (12.4 % bitter and 29.2 % sweet), methoxy (16.8 % bitter and 17 % sweet), primary amine (9.1 % bitter 17 % sweet), tertiary amine (31.7 % bitter and 15.4 % sweet), and ester (23.9 % bitter and 32.5

+% sweet) in many molecules of the two classes.
+About 45.8 % bitter and 15.3 % sweet compounds have bicyclic rings in their structure.